Detailed Guide to HTML and CSS for Beginners

 <p>

-<strong>Bold</strong>, <em>italic</em>, <u>underlined</u>,
+<strong>Bold</strong>, <em>italic</em>, <u>underline</u>,

-<mark>highlighted</mark>, x<sup>2</sup>, H<sub>2</sub>O, <del>deleted</del>,
+<mark>highlight</mark>, x<sup>2</sup>, H<sub>2</sub>O,

-<ins>inserted</ins>.
+<del>deleted</del>, <ins>inserted</ins>.

 </p>